pavangk7/gcc-2.0-user-documentation/policy-as-code/pac-rules.md

 ### GT1.3 Ensure subscription to central GCCI logs

-To ensure agency account is compliant with GT1.3, create a Kinesis Data Firehose and Subscription Filter in all CloudWatch Log Groups named _vpc-flow-log_, which streams all logs from agency accounts to Central GCCI.
+To ensure agency account is compliant with GT1.3, create a Kinesis data firehose and subscription filter in all CloudWatch log groups named _vpc-flow-log_, which streams all logs from agency accounts to Central GCCI.

 1. Go to **Kinesis data firehose** and select **Create delivery stream**.